christensenacademy/christensen-academy/modules/java-getting-started/textpages/your-first-program.md

-#Your First Program
+#Hello World: Your First Java Program

-Writing your first program is essentially the same no matter what IDE you're using, but the details can be tricky as you navigate your IDE for the first time.
-I've created a video for writing the HelloWorld program in four different IDEs, so hopefully you can get one of them to work.
+The code for your first program will be the same regardless of which IDE you're using.
+With that said, details of actually using an IDE can be tricky.
+Because of this, I've created four videos for writing the HelloWorld program, one for each different IDE, so hopefully you can get one of them to work.

-Here is the code for the HelloWorld program:

 ```java
 public class HelloWorld {